Col de L'Iseran - one of the most spectacular cycling climbs in the world.

 View a couple kilometers from the top looking down on Val d'Isère.

 Near the top.

 Val d'Isère is on the border of the Vanoise National Park which was established in 1963.
 Val d'Isère hosted the 1992 Winter Olympic men’s downhill race and has also been host to many World Cup alpine events.
 The ski areas of Val d'Isère and Tignes are named Espace Killy after three-time olympic champion Jean-Claude Killy who grew up in Val d'Isère.
 The ski resort was the start of Stage 9 to Briancon in the 2007 TdF (Wikipedia - Val-d’Isere).

-Col de L’Iseran first appeared in the TdF in 1938 and as of December 2018 had been included a total of seven times in the great race.
+Col de L'Iseran first appeared in the TdF in 1938 and as of December 2020 had been included a total of eight times in the great race.
 Wikipedia provides a nice table of Tour appearances for this climb:

 Leader at the summit

 Fernando Manzaneque (ESP)